 Do you need a brace for your AR pistol?

 Whether you’re building an AR pistol or a full-length rifle, you must cover the buffer tube with a stock of some kind.
-Builders opting for short-barrel designs often choose pistol braces for functionality and their smaller size.
+Builders opting for short-barrel designs often choose pistol braces for their functionality and compact size.

 Which style is right for me—traditional or blade style?